-Click on the play arrow on the player below to enjoy 22 of these magical songs.
+If you are in the USA or Canada, you can also click on the play arrow on the player below to enjoy some of these magical songs.

 (The player stops playing when you click the back button or go to another link on this page or somewhere else.
 This happens because the player is embedded on this page.
 To ensure you can enjoy listening to these songs without any break, open another window after clicking the play arrow.
 If you want to browse further on this site or another site, use the newly opened window.
 The player will keep playing the songs as you browse in the new window).